 Frequently asked questions

+What is a JSON prompt?
 A JSON prompt uses structured JSON data instead of free-form text to instruct an AI model.
-It defines roles, constraints, and the exact output schema as JSON keys and values.
-Each field acts as a contract — eliminating ambiguity and producing consistent results across runs.
-Best for production AI workflows that need machine-readable output.
+It defines the role, constraints, and the exact output schema as JSON keys and values.
+Each field acts as a contract that removes ambiguity and produces consistent, machine-readable results across runs.
+It is best for production AI workflows that feed databases, APIs, or pipelines.

-Use JSON prompts when you need: structured output for downstream systems (databases, APIs, pipelines), repeatable runs with consistent shape, character or style consistency across multi-shot generation, or extraction tasks (parse this email, classify this ticket).
-Use regular text prompts for exploratory work, brainstorming, creative writing, or single-shot Q&A.
+When should I use JSON prompts vs regular prompts?
+Use JSON prompts when you need structured output for downstream systems, repeatable runs with a consistent shape, character or style consistency across multi-shot generation, or extraction and classification tasks.
+Use plain text prompts for exploratory work, brainstorming, creative writing, conversational Q&A, and multi-step reasoning, where strict formatting can measurably hurt the answer.

-Two approaches.
-(1) In free-text: paste the JSON schema in the prompt, end with 'respond in JSON matching this schema'.
-(2) Via API: use the response_format parameter with type 'json_object' or 'json_schema'.
-The API approach guarantees valid JSON output; the free-text approach usually works but may need format-checking.
+How do I write a JSON prompt for ChatGPT?
+Two ways.
+In the chat UI, paste a JSON schema and end with "respond in JSON matching this schema, no prose."
+Via the API, use the response_format parameter with type json_schema and strict true.
+The API path guarantees valid JSON through constrained decoding; the chat path usually works but may wrap output in code fences you need to strip.